-Depending upon when the instructor made the request, the student is either dropped from a course, given a grade of "W,” or a grade of "F".
+Depending upon when the instructor submits the form for removal, the student is either dropped from a course, given the grade of "W", or a grade of "F".
 Requests received during the Add/Drop period will result in a class drop; receipt during the Course Withdrawal Period will result in the posting of a final grade of "W" to the student's record, and receipt after the Withdrawal deadline will result in a final grade of "F".

 International students must attend classes full-time to maintain F-1 Visa status.
 Please see the Office of International Student Services if there is a medical or academic need for a reduced credit load.

 In the event of a need for extended absence, students should refer to the Leaves of Absence Policy for personal, medical, administrative, or military leave.